Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///  - Parameter level: Level of zoom public func setCamera(toVideoZoomFactor: CGFloat)

+    /// Use this property to get Min and Max available VideoZoomFactor for camera public var getMinMaxCameraZoomLevel: (minLevel: CGFloat?, maxLevel: CGFloat?) { get }

     /// Use this function if you want to allow user to change focus of SDK's camera manually
     /// - Parameter pointOfInterest: Focus point of interest public func setTapToFocus(pointOfInterest: CGPoint)